MANAGING CONTROL FILES AND REDO LOGFILES

 Database altered.

-it won't generate the archive log files in the old locaton as archive log mode is disabled.
+the old locaton as archive log mode is disabled.